APEC Papua New Guinea 2018: Attendees

 This was the first APEC meeting for Chilean president Sebastián Piñera, Malaysian prime minister Mahathir Mohamad, and Australian prime minister Scott Morrison, since their inaugurations and appointments on 11 March 2018, 10 May 2018, and 24 August 2018, respectively; Piñera and Mahathir had previously attended multiple APEC meetings in their first term as president and prime minister, respectively.
-It was also the last APEC meeting for the host Papua New Guinea prime minister Peter O'Neill, who stepped down in 29 May 2019.
+It was also the last APEC meeting for the host Papua New Guinea prime minister Peter O'Neill, who stepped down on 29 May 2019.
 Additionally, this was the last APEC meeting for Malaysian prime minister Mohamad and Japanese prime minister Shinzo Abe, following their respective resignations in 2020 as the planned 2019 summit was cancelled due to the protests in Chile.
 While Nguyễn Xuân Phúc attended for the last time as the prime minister of Vietnam before he was elected president in 2021.

 Five presidents did not attend the summit – Mexican president Enrique Peña Nieto, Peruvian president Martín Vizcarra, Russian president Vladimir Putin, United States president Donald Trump, and Vietnamese president Nguyễn Phú Trọng.
 Peña Nieto was represented by Mexican Under Secretary of Foreign Trade Juan Carlos Baker, while Vizcarra sent Peruvian foreign minister Nestor Popolizio in his place.
 Putin was represented by former Russian president, now Prime Minister Dmitry Medvedev, while Trump sent Vice President Mike Pence in his place.
 Nguyễn Phú Trọng was represented by Prime Minister Nguyễn Xuân Phúc respectively.